 MyCopy

-MyCopy for Transact XML and Transact SMTP allows one or more individuals (or an assigned mailbox) to receive a single copy of all emails that are sent from Transact.
-This functionality is similar to Blind Carbon Copy (BCC) that is used in email applications.
+MyCopy for Transact XML and Transact SMTP allows one or more individuals (or an assigned mailbox) to receive a single copy of all emails sent from Transact.
+This is similar to Blind Carbon Copy (BCC) that is used in email applications.

 In traditional email marketing, you use seed lists to receive sample emails to ensure that the formatting is correct and that the messages send at the specified time.
 You can use seed lists to set up MyCopy for Transact.